How businesses can achieve growth without adding to headcount

 Share this article

-At the same time, advances in technology, particularly AI, are reshaping how work is delivered.Chartered Institute of Personnel & Development (CIPD) estimates that AI tools are saving employees an average of 5.7 hours per week, although much of this time is not yet being redirected into higher-value activity.
+Advances in technology, particularly AI, are reshaping how work is delivered.
+Gartner’s 2025 CEO and Senior Business Executive Survey estimates that AI tools are saving employees an average of 5.7 hours per week, although much of this time is not yet being redirected into higher-value activity.

 It is unlikely that we will see AI replace staff in any meaningful way, although the roles people play and the skills they need will evolve.

-2. Fractional staffing and outsourcing
+3. Fractional staffing and outsourcing strategically

-Many businesses reach a tipping point: the numbers and reporting matter more, but a full-time finance director feels premature.
+Many businesses also reach a tipping point: the numbers and reporting matter more, but a full-time finance director feels premature.
 Here, a fractional or outsourced finance director might be a more cost-effective option.

 A fractional finance director can provide a wide range of outcomes: